ahmadfajar/vue3-mdb-docs/docs/components/input/textarea.md

 ## Help Text

-The `help-text` property on `<bs-text-area>` adds the provided string beneath the TextArea field.
-Using `persistent-help-text` will keeps the help text visible even when the TextArea field is not focused.
+The `help-text` property on `<bs-text-area>` adds an help text beneath the TextArea field.
+And sets the `persistent-help-text` property to `false` will make the help text visible only when the TextArea field is focused.

 ::: BlockVue {title="Text Area with help text example"}